Seira Ryū

-Biography
+Liu Jingluo (劉婧犖 (Liú Jìngluò); born November 25, 1985), known professionally as Seira Ryū (劉セイラ, Ryū Seira), is a Chinese voice actress based in Japan.
+She is affiliated with Aoni Production.

+Life and career

+Liu Jingluo was born on November 25, 1985 in Beijing.
+In kindergarten, she developed an interest in the Japanese language through the opening and closing songs for the series Saint Seiya, through which she also developed a love for anime.
+When she was in sixth grade, she watched Neon Genesis Evangelion with Chinese subtitles, and was impressed by the performances of the Japanese voice actors, which led her to aspire to become a voice actress in Japan.

-Born in Beijing, she longed to become a voice actor from a young age.
-In high school she participated in the creation of doujin games, original drama CD, etc. and participated in voice actress/singer-related activities under the name of "kkryu".
+In high school, she participated in the creation of doujin games and drama CDs, and participated in voice actress/singer-related activities under the name of "kkryu".
 In 2006, she became a student of Beijing Foreign Studies University's Japanese language institute and in 2008 graduated from the university.
 During her time at BFSU, she was an exchange student in Japan, studying at Aichi Bunkyo University for ten months.